jenyss/like-no-other-video-agent/README.md

 We often speak of technology as if it will ultimately prevail.
 But at the end of the day, it is the result of our own boundless human potential and **no matter how magnificent the technology becomes, it will always lack one of life’s most profound forces: emotion**.

-The "Like No Other" agent is designed to recreate your favourite ad.
-I gave it tools and let it be the Creative Director, Producer and Post Production Producer of the videos.
+**The "Like No Other" agent is designed to recreate your favourite commercial.** I gave it tools and let it be the Creative Director, Producer and Post Production Producer of the videos.

 **This experiment quickly demonstrates why some jobs must be carried out only by trained professionals - and why you probably shouldn’t attempt them at home.
 Video production is still one of those things… unless you’re aiming for mediocre results (or have very low expectations!).**